-- 3. Completion of 26 or fewer elective hours to reach the minimum 120 hours required for the degree.
-Any necessary prerequisites for chosen block courses may be used to fulfill the electives category.
+- 2. Completion of one primary theme and one secondary theme.
+Courses completed in any theme may not be used to fulfill other degree requirements. - 3.
+Completion of 31 or fewer elective hours to reach the minimum 120 hours required for the degree.
+Any necessary prerequisites for chosen theme requirements may be used to fulfill the electives category.
 The student should consider required prerequisites when making elective course selections. - 4.
-Achievement of a minimum 2.00 grade point average in each block and overall. - 5.
+Achievement of a minimum 2.00 grade point average in each theme and overall. - 5.
 Fulfillment of the University's residency requirement.

-To declare a major in Bachelor of General Studies, the student must have completed at least 45 hours at the 1000-level or above and must, at the time of declaring the major, select at least one emphasis area to be included in the degree.
-The form for changing the major to Bachelor of General Studies may be completed and submitted at the Office of Academic Affairs.
-Once the form is processed, the student may be assigned an academic advisor from a chosen emphasis area.
-Any student who declares a major in Bachelor of General Studies and then later decides to opt for a different baccalaureate degree will be required to fulfill all requirements (including major, minor) for the selected degree.
-Completion of one or more blocks for the Bachelor of General Studies degree does not necessarily satisfy completion of a major or minor from that emphasis area.
+To declare a major in Bachelor of Interdisciplinary Studies, the student must have completed at least 45 hours at the 1000-level or above.
+The form for changing the major to Bachelor of Interdisciplinary Studies may be completed and submitted at the Office of Academic Affairs.
+Once the form is processed, the student may be assigned a professional academic advisor.
+Any student who declares a major in Bachelor of Interdisciplinary Studies and then later decides to opt for a different baccalaureate degree will be required to fulfill all requirements (including major, minor) for the selected degree.
+Completion of one or more themes for the Bachelor of Interdisciplinary Studies degree does not necessarily satisfy completion of a major or minor from that theme.

-Requirements for Bachelor of General Studies degree:
+Requirements for Bachelor of Interdisciplinary Studies degree: